 41. Chinese Wo Hing Temple

-Restored temple dating form early 1900’s.
+Restored temple dating from early 1900’s.
 Altar and artifacts throughout.
 The cookhouse adjacent to the temple shows old movies of Hawaii filmed by Thomas Edison.
-Open 10-4. $1 adults/children free.
+(One fee for entry to this site and Baldwin House above.)
 LRS web page description

 42. Japanese Fish Markets

 44. Seaman’s House & Hospital

 Originally built by King Kamehameha III as his old-school version of a “party house.”
 Later it was leased to the US State Dept. to care for sick and injured sailors.
 One interesting note is that there is actually a human skeleton built in to the northwest corner of the structure.
 In pre-contact Hawaii it was ritual that when a structure was built for the home of Ali’i, a commoner would be put to death and their remains buried under the northwest support of the building.
 The spirit of the sacrifice was said to be bound, and would become the ‘permanent guardian’ of the home.
 Even though this house was built well into the period where the Hawaiian people had supposedly abandoned such customs and embraced Christianity, this fact exposes the pervasive strength that Hawaiian ritual still played at the time.
 LRS web page description

 45. Lahaina Jodo Mission